ProgrammerByte/sea-esolang/README.md

 ### 2.3 - Assignment

-There is no assignemnt operator in Sea, so you will need to substitute it by arithmetic.
+There is no assignemnt operator in Sea, so you will need to substitute it with arithmetic.

 Suppose I wanted to load the character 'Z' into a row, then I could do: